thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## Summary

 In this chapter, you were exposed to the fundamentals of React JSX, an HTML-like syntax for creating `ReactElement` objects.
 You practiced writing React JSX and transpiling it into JavaScript with a transpiler and a build tool.
 Additionally, you were exposed to the fundamentals of the React Developer Tools.
 You also practiced inspecting and debugging user interfaces written in React JSX.
-At this point, you're ready to write more sophisticated React applications.
+At this point, you're ready to write sophisticated React applications.

 ## Assignment